cstar/heroku-buildpack-zotonic/README.md

 Geoff Cant for writing the base heroku-buildpack-erlang, the starting point of this buildpack.
 And the Zotonic and Heroku guys.

+### ABOUT ZOTONIC

+Zotonic is a blazingly fast CMS.
+Read more about it here: http://www.zotonic.com

 ### AUTHOR

 Eric Cestari